Are you interested in building a custom luxury home in Southern California? Then, you’ve come to the right place.

 My name is Toby Cornell, and I’m the president of Cornell Custom Homes, Inc.

-My Childhood Years and My Near Fatal Illness
+My Childhood Years and My Near-Fatal Illness

 My Father, Tom Cornell had just started his contracting business and had built his first home the year I was born.
 He continued building very large custom homes and also developed multiple custom gated communities.
 Over the years he developed a great reputation which still follows him today.

-I have fond memories growing up and going to the job sites with my Dad as kid.
+I have fond memories growing up and going to the job sites with my Dad as a kid.
 He would give me a hammer and some nails and tell me to find some wood scraps and make something.
 He would give me jobs and tell me to pick up all the nails I could find laying around.
 I’d end up giving him pockets full of nails by the time we left.
-Right after my 8th birthday a life changing moment happened.
-On Memorial day weekend, 1982, I was diagnosed with Acute Lymphoblastic Leukemia.
+Right after my 8th birthday, a life-changing moment happened.
+On Memorial Day weekend, 1982, I was diagnosed with Acute Lymphoblastic Leukemia.
 The next few years were difficult ones for myself and my family.
 My mom was my rock.
 She never left my side, and my father visited as often as he could, as he coped with running a business, and also taking care of my older sister while I was in the hospital or going to Dr. visits.

-But by the Grace of God, and the good Doctors and nurses at City of Hope, I was treated and healed.
+But by the Grace of God, and the good Doctors and nurses at the City of Hope, I was treated and healed.
 It wasn’t until I was about 10-11 that I was able to resume my summer jobs with my Dad.

 I Became a Plumber For A While

 As I got older I graduated to sweeping out the homes and job clean-up in the summers.
 During school, my bus stop was at My Dad’s office, so often I would go to his office and listen and watch him conduct business as I did my homework.
 When I turned 16 and could drive I got a job with a plumber during the summers.
-My dad, who was a plumber before he started building homes had always told me that plumbers make good builders because they are at the job in the beginning with ground work, in the middle stages with all the rough-in plumbing, and at the end when setting all the fixtures.
+My dad, who was a plumber before he started building homes had always told me that plumbers make good builders because they are at the job at the beginning with groundwork, in the middle stages with all the rough-in plumbing, and at the end when setting all the fixtures.
 So they see a home being built from start to finish.

-Working with the plumbing company was eye opening and hard work, I learned about taxes being taken out of my check.
+Working with the plumbing company was eye-opening and hard work, I learned about taxes being taken out of my check.
 Even though plumbing was fun, I knew I didn’t want to take it as a career path.

 Then Back To Work In Home Construction

 After I graduated high school I worked in the Architecture Department my Father had as part of his company.
-I learned not only how to draw plans, I also learned what all the lines, dimensions and symbols meant.
+I learned not only how to draw plans, but I also learned what all the lines, dimensions and symbols meant.
 I also made quite a few blueprint copies on the blueprint machine, and I’ll never forget the smell of ammonia being on my hands for hours after printing them.

 I did this for about a year before I moved on to Rough Carpentry with a Framing company that framed homes for my Father.
 The homes we framed were the homes that I had just helped draw.
 So now understanding how a home gets drawn, being able to read plans, and now being able to work on the framing of them was an incredible experience.